SAP/openui5-docs/docs/Object_Page_Layout_2e61ab6.md

 <ObjectPageLayout id="ObjectPageLayout" *HIGHLIGHT START*enableLazyLoading="true"*HIGHLIGHT END*>
 ```

 Next, you have to complete the setup of the blocks.
-There are two ways to setup lazy loading on the subsection blocks..
-For the first one, all your subsection blocks must be based on `BlockBase`, otherwise they are loaded as normal OpenUI5 components.
+There are two ways to set up lazy loading on the subsection blocks.
+For the first one, all your subsection blocks must be based on `BlockBase`, otherwise they’re loaded as normal OpenUI5 components.
 The second one is stashed-based and the content of subsection blocks must we wrapped inside an `ObjectPageLazyLoader`.

 Setting up lazy loading with `BlockBase`: